lsus-csc-jc/ECIMS/.github/ISSUE_TEMPLATE/task-.md

 *Task Description*
 Provide a brief summary of the task:

-*Details*
-Add detailed information about the task.
-This can include objectives, scope, or key points to consider:

 ---

-*Deliverables*
-List any specific deliverables for the task:

 *Criteria for Completion*
 Define what success looks like for this task: